nabeelfarooqui98/hackathon-agent-app/README.md

 ## Usage

+The application comes with pre-configured sample agents and tools to help you get started.

 1. **Creating Agents**
    - Navigate to the Agents tab
    - Fill in the agent details (name, description, model)